 The County is one of three jurisdictions nationwide to be presented with the Public Technology Institute (PTI) 2015 Tech Savvy Designation for a culture of excellence and meeting or exceeding all of the following: Ethics Adherence; Performance Management Practices Embraced; Department Directors Regularly Promote Communication/Collaboration around IT Solutions; Professional Development Encouraged; Jurisdiction-Wide Technology Plan Created; Active Training/Awareness of Cybersecurity; Enterprise-wide Green Technology Initiatives; Embrace a Culture of Technology Innovation; and Adhere to a Stated Standard of Excellence.

-what the County did to earn this prestigious honor.
+Learn more about what the County did to earn this prestigious honor.

 Transportation APWA Project of the Year